Topics Map > Campus Services > E-Learning > Canvas

 If your role in a course is something other than student, please refer to these notes before opting out:

 - If you are an instructor or teaching assistant (TA), you will have access to the eText at no extra cost to you.
 You do not need to opt out.
+If you do not have access, please submit a case to the DoIT Help Desk.
+If you would like a desk copy, please reach out to the publisher.

 - If you are a senior guest auditor, you must opt out to avoid being charged.
+This is done automatically on your behalf by the Division of Continuing Studies (DCS).
+If you do not wish to be opted out, please contact DCS with that request.

 - If you are an observer, you will have access to the eText at no extra cost to you.
 You do not need to opt out.